ansonapeter/GEOGUARD--FLOOD-AND-LANDSLIDE-DETECTION-USING-MACHINE-LEARNING/README.md

    \`\`\`

 4. **Configure Geolocation API**
-   - Obtain a free HERE Maps API key from https://developer.here.com
+   - Obtain API key from https://www.visualcrossing.com/weather-api/
    - Add your API key to the Flask application configuration or environment variables

 5. **Download NLTK Data** (for chatbot)